-After suffering the wrath of Hurricane Irma, the Caribbean was once again being pummeled.
-The arrival of Hurricane Maria makes this one of the most ferocious hurricane seasons ever recorded.
+After suffering the wrath of Hurricane Irma, the Caribbean was pummelled by Hurricane Maria.
+The arrival of these Category 5 hurricanes makes this one of the most ferocious hurricane seasons ever recorded.

 ShelterBox Response Team in Barbados